The Exceptional Circumstances Panel must approve any exceptions to the Housing Allocations Policy.

 This is a scheme for council tenants who give up their tenancy and move out of the immediate area temporarily (normally for one to two years).
 We promise to re-house them on their return or if they choose they may bid for a property managed by a Registered Social Landlord.

 If you want to join this scheme you must apply before ending your tenancy and must join the Housing Needs Register when you return.
-Any applications for this scheme must be approved by the Senior Officer Panel.
+Any applications for this scheme must be approved by the Exceptional Circumstances Panel.